 Students who are admitted to the Assured Admission Program are guaranteed a seat in the University of Iowa PharmD program, pending successful completion of all prerequisite and PharmD application requirements.
 Typically, during the sophomore year, students in the Assured Admission Program complete an application via PharmCAS and complete a face-to-face interview at the college.
-Once all requirements have been met, students will enter the College of Pharmacy, usually after two years of undergraduate study in Pre-Pharmacy in the College of Liberal Arts and Sciences.
-To be eligible for assured admission as a first-year student, you must:
+Once all requirements have been met, students will enter the College of Pharmacy, usually after two years of undergraduate study in pre-pharmacy in the College of Liberal Arts and Sciences.
+To be eligible for assured admission a a first-year student, you must have one or both of the following:

-- Present an ACT Composite score of 25 or higher (SAT: 1200 or higher) For students entering in Fall 2021, you may be admitted to this college without a test score. - Present a cumulative high school GPA of 3.80 or higher (can be weighted or unweighted).
+Present an ACT Composite score of 25 or higher (SAT: 1200 or higher).
+Present a cumulative high school GPA of 3.80 or higher (can be weighted or unweighted).

-The deadline to apply for consideration for the Assured Admission Program is January 29, with the initial class of students being selected on or around March 1.
+The deadline to apply for consideration for the Assured Admission Program is Feb.
+1, with the initial class of students being selected on or around March 1.